nansencenter/nextsim/README_docker.md

 ```
 docker run --rm nextsim nextsim.exec
 ```
-This will, of course, crashr because no configfile is given to the model.
+This will, of course, crash because no configfile is given to the model.
 But it shows that the model is already compiled and stored inside the image.
 In the section 4 below see how to run the model correctly.